alexthecat123/LisaSourceCompilation/README.md

 Make sure that your USB to serial adapter supports DSR/DTR hardware handshaking, or else the program won't work!
 On macOS, some USB to serial adapters will show up as two different device entries, and only one of them supports hardware handshaking (normally the one with the longer name), so try both if you encounter this.

 # Fixes to Source Files
-Now that we've copied all the code onto the Lisa, some of the LOS source files need modifications in order to build properly.
-Many of these stem from the fact that some of the unique characters in the Lisa's extended charset get corrupted when transferred over serial, but some are caused by other things too.
-When doing the character fixes, if you can't figure out how to type some of the weird characters (which is definitely going to happen), just copy-paste the character from the ALLCHARS.TEXT file in the root of the disk image.
+Now that I've written software to automate all of these fixes, the information below probably won't be interesting to very many people, but I figured I'd leave it here for the sake of documenting everything that I had to change to get LOS to compile.
+So if you're curious, then read on, but otherwise, feel free to skip this!

-## Why No Xdiffs?
+The Character-Related Fixes section describes all of the fixes I had to do thanks to the Lisa's special characters getting corrupted during serial transfers.
+The characters in the Lisa's extended character set have their high bit set, and I originally couldn't figure out how to prevent the Lisa from stripping the high bit during serial transfers, leading to corrupted special characters.
+But I've now written a custom serial receiver program (```ALEX-RECEIVE.TEXT```) that ```lisa_serial_transfer.py``` uses to copy everything over to your Lisa while preserving the high bit.
+So it's not a problem anymore!

-I had a couple suggestions to distribute the changes in the form of xdiffs, but I ultimately decided against this for one big reason.
-Many of the fixes can only be implemented on the Lisa itself since the characters in question can only be typed on the Lisa.
-And xdiff doesn't run on the Lisa, so distributing them that way would be pretty useless.
-And it felt weird to distribute some as xdiffs and others as descriptions of changes, so I just decided to eliminate the xdiffs entirely.
-Plus, having to make all the changes by hand will get you a lot more familiar with the source code and all the modifications that have to be made to get it to build!
-With that in mind, here they are:
+The Actual Code Changes section describes all the patches that I had to make to the source code itself in order to get it to build.
+So things like correcting typos, making new files, patching out the LisaWrite spellchecker, and so on.
+These are now all automated by the ```patch_files.py``` script that you run before copying things over to your Lisa.

 ## Character-Related Fixes
 - In APHP/HP.TEXT, find "divide sign" and replace the character in the quotes with the division sign (÷).
 Now make sure the character on the next line is a forward slash and replace the character on the line below that with the Lisa "diamond" character.
 Also find "A-A" and delete everything following it on that line.
 Then retype the rest of the line as " A.A A–A A'A".